- you CAN stop overeating

 “I’m not hungry in the morning”

-When your eating is all over the map (you diet, maybe you binge, maybe you purge or take laxatives or perhaps you’ve always been someone who eats little bits throughout the day and never eat a meal…) you’ll feel hungry at strange times and not hungry at other times.
+When your eating is all over the map (you diet, maybe you binge, maybe you purge or take laxatives or perhaps you’ve always been someone who eats little bits throughout the day and never eat a full meal…) you’ll feel hungry at strange times and not hungry at other times.
 Some days ravenous and sometimes you won’t feel like eating breakfast.
 The key is to be consistent and get your body into a breakfast-lunch-dinner routine and eating snacks when you’re hungry between meals.

 All ROUGHLY balanced and made MOSTLY of whole foods, of course.All change is hard at first, messy in the middle and so gorgeous in the end— Robin Sharma, leadership expert